top of page

 FAMILY LYCAENIDAE

 A complete phylogenetic classification for this family has yet to be completed.
-For example, the phylogeny of the subfamily Poritiinae has not been fully concluded and the tribal classification within this subfamily is therefore not complete.
+The phylogeny of the subfamily Poritiinae has been guided by Boyle et al. (2023).
 In addition numerous Afrotropical genera in the tribe Polyommatini have also not been assigned subtribal status (Williams, 2015).
 Identification of Lycaenidae species in the field is in many cases impossible and species can only be identified from genitalia dissection.
-Where it states for species (waiting on field image), this is for website consistency and does not suggest a field identification.
+Where it states for species (waiting on field images), this is for website consistency and does not suggest a field identification.
 A pinned specimen from a collection would also be appropriate.

 Subfamily Poritiinae

-Currently there are three Afrotropical tribes within this subfamily: Pentilini, Liptenini and Epitolini.
+A highly diverse group divided into two tribes within geographical regions: an Asian endemic tribe, Poritiini and an African endemic tribe; Liptenini.
 The caterpillars from this subfamily feed on the algae found in one of the three types of morphological lichens, the foliate lichen.
+The Afrotropical Liptenini tribe is divided into six subtribes: Durbaniina, Epitolina, Liptenina, Iridanina, Pentilina and Cooksoniina

-This tribe contains a number of Afrotropical genera including the following found at Semuliki: Pentila, Ptelina, Liptenara, Telipna and Ornipholidotos.
+This subtribe includes a number of genera including the following found at Semuliki: Pentila, Ptelina, Telipna and Ornipholidotos.

 Telipna aurivilli.jpeg